Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Another great collection of experiences that manage very well to transmit the feeling-tone of Ayahuasca is the book "The Ayahuasca Experience" by Ralph Metzner.

-An Ayahuasca experience is something that cannot be properly described but, as they say in letting agencies, "must be experienced to be appreciated" .
-The great researcher and practitioner Stanislav Grof experienced Ayahuasca to be one of the most potent therapeutic of all psychedelic compounds/substances.
-In particular, as opposed to LSD, for him and for me, encountering Ayahuasca is like meeting a living being.
-With LSD, there is no "encounter" with what seems like another organic living entity that is wise and infinitely compassionate and a "teacher".
-It must be noted though, that psilocybin has the same effect for many.
+An ayahuasca experience is something that cannot be properly described, but as they say in the rental agencies, "you have to experience it to appreciate it".
+The great researcher and practitioner Stanislav Grof found ayahuasca to be one of the most therapeutic of all psychedelic compounds/substances.
+In particular, in contrast to LSD, for him and for me an encounter with ayahuasca is like an encounter with a living being.
+With LSD, there is no "encounter" with what appears to be another organic living being who is wise and infinitely compassionate and a "teacher".
+It should be noted, however, that psilocybin has the same effect for many people.

 An example is Sam Harris, reporting in his "Sam´s Mushroom Trip" that it felt "like something other than an encounter with my own mind".
 I have no primary experience with anything else than Ayahuasca in high dose.